 - Bad GUI design for version 1, the v2 seems great.

 - The v2 will be too late for me

-Also, I discovered Nod-Red which is really easy to use, and created "for wiring together hardware devices, APIs and online services in new and interesting ways", exactly what I am doing.
-The main drawback is that all is asynchronous but it can be bypassed.
+Also, I discovered Node-Red which is really easy to use and created “for wiring together hardware devices, APIs and online services in new and interesting ways”, exactly what I am doing.
+The main drawback is that everything is asynchronous.

-On database side I wanted to try some time series databases which are made to collects metrics, and NoSQL
+On the database side I wanted to try time-series databases which are made to collects metrics, and NoSQL.

-- Graphite : I tried on a Raspberry Pi, it works but it is a complete solution : too big for me, lot of dependencies and components
+- Graphite: I tried on a Raspberry Pi, it works but it is a complete solution: too big for me, a lot of dependencies and components

-- InfluxDB : I like the approach, the v0.9 add 'tags' which are good for my application, performs well on the rPi.
+- InfluxDB: I like the approach, the v0.9 add ‘tags’ which are good for my application, perform well on the rPi.
 Maybe a too unstable but I will give a try :)

 On the GUI side, I did not found what I want yet, so I am testing Grafana to display data and might use some links inside to start actions until I find something great.
 I might also do it myself, but I am far away from being a designer so it can be really ugly…